Supersymmetric Quantum Mechanics, multiphoton algebras and coherent states: Particular cases

 \section{Particular cases}

-The theory of the previous sections allows us to determine the multiphoton algebra and MCS for most of the known solvable potentials and their $k$th order SUSY partners.
-In this work we will address two examples: the harmonic oscillator and trigonometric P{\"o}schl-Teller potentials.
+The theory developed in the previous sections contains the general formulas allowing us to straightforward determine the multiphoton algebra and MCS for most of the known solvable potentials and their $k$th-order SUSY partners.
+In this work, we will address two examples: the harmonic oscillator and trigonometric P{\"o}schl-Teller potentials.
 We shall characterize their corresponding algebras and we will illustrate the uncertainty relations for the quadratures associated to the MCS.